zeusssz/discord-bot-hub/README.md

 Welcome to the Discord Bot Hub!
 This repository contains multiple Discord bots designed for various functionalities.
 Currently, it includes:

-- **ModerationBot**: A feature rich bot for server moderation and management.
+- **ModeratorBot**: A feature rich bot for server moderation and management.
 - **MusicBot**: A bot for playing music in voice channels.
 - **EconomyBot**: A bot for managing an in-server economy system.
 - **ChatBot**: A bot for engaging in conversational interactions using AI.

+⚠️**WARNING**⚠️
+ChatBot will use a considerable amount of power to run, and it is reccommended to have a powerful computer to run it, especially if you plan to run all the bots

 ## Dependencies
 - pip